CarbonLDP/carbonldp-js-sdk/doc/README.md

-### <a name="Carbon-RDF-Literal-Serializes-XSD-TimeSerializer" />Class Carbon.RDF.Literal.Serializes.XSD.TimeSerializer
+### <a name="Carbon-RDF-Literal-Serializes-XSD-FloatSerializer" />Class Carbon.RDF.Literal.Serializes.XSD.FloatSerializer

-> Class that can serialize a Date object into a literal string with format `HH:mm:ss.sssZ`Instead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.timeSerializer`
+> Class that can serialize any Number value to a string literal of floatInstead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.floatSerializer`

-#### <a name="Carbon-RDF-Literal-Serializes-XSD-TimeSerializer-Methods" />Methods
+#### <a name="Carbon-RDF-Literal-Serializes-XSD-FloatSerializer-Methods" />Methods

 ##### serialize
 ```typescript
 serialize( value:any ):string
 ```

-Returns a string representing the Date object with format `HH:mm:ss.sssZ`
+Returns a string representing a float from the Number provided

 *Parameters*